AdrianVarelaG/PersonalBlog/content/blog/ansible-k8s-raspberry/index.md

 ## Prerequisite

-This is not a [Ansible](https://www.ansible.com/) tutorial so preview knowledge is required.
+This is not a [Ansible](https://www.ansible.com/) tutorial so previous knowledge is required.
 If you need to learn basic ansible, I personal recommend [Getting started with Ansible](https://www.youtube.com/watch?v=3RiVKs8GHYQ&list=PLT98CRl2KxKEUHie1m24-wkyHpEsa4Y70) from [LearnLinuxTV](https://www.youtube.com/channel/UCxQKHvKbmSzGMvUrVtJYnUA) YouTube channel.

-Previews knowledge of kubernetes is required, we do not explain kubernetes architecture or `kubectl` CLI.
+previous knowledge of kubernetes is required, we do not explain kubernetes architecture or `kubectl` CLI.

 You need at least one Raspberry Pi with Ubuntu 20.04 installed, we will follow the instructions of [Install kubernetes on raspberry pi 4 (ubuntu 20.4) by kubespray.](https://www.youtube.com/watch?v=8fYtvRazzpo) you can find the commands in this [file](https://github.com/netdevopsx/youtube/blob/master/kubernetes_raspberrypi.txt)